pdwerryhouse/max7219_8digit/README.rst

 This is a micropython library for MAX7219 + 8 x 7digit display boards.

-I have tested it with an ESP8266 running micropython.
+I have tested it with both an ESP8266 and a ESP32, running micropython version 1.19.1.

 Requires a minimum of three spare GPIO lines to run SPI.